stephen-hqxu/superterrainplus/CONTRIBUTING.md

 ### Naming convention

-- All files, namespaces, structures and classes should have their names prefixed with *STP*, the first character of each word in the name should be capitalised; no symbol other than alphabetical characters should be allowed in their names.
+- All files, namespaces, structures and classes should have their names prefixed with *STP*, followed by a Pascal-style name.
-- Name of member variables should follow the same naming convention as structures and classes but without the *STP* prefix.
+- Name of member variables should follow the same naming convention as above but without the *STP* prefix.
+- Name of functions should use Camel-style.
+- Name of local variable does not matter, but it is recommended to use either Camel-style or Snake-style.
 - All member functions and member variables from within the class should always be called with `this->`.
 Hence no prefix of *m* or something similar should be added.
 - Include guards should be given a name pattern of `_{FILENAME}_{EXTENSION}_` and capitalised everything.
 Some examples are: